Natural Art: The Photography of Brad Hill

 2. Like all photographs on this website, these images were captured following the strict ethical guidelines described in The Wildlife FIRST!
 Principles of Photographer Conduct.
 I encourage all wildlife photographers to always put the welfare of their subjects above the value of their photographs.

-3. This image was captured during my Grizzlies of the Khutzeymateen Instructional Photo Tour in the spring of 2023.
-Each year I offer trips into two different parts of the Great Bear Rainforest as well as one to photograph aquatic mammals and oceanscapes on the northern and west coasts of Vancouver Island.
+3. This image was captured during my Autumn in the Queen Charlotte Strait exploratory photo adventure in October of 2023.
+Each year I offer trips into two different parts of the Great Bear Rainforest as well as two tours into the Khutzeymateen Grizzly Sanctuary (to photograph grizzlies, of course!).
 Details about these trips can be found on the Photo Tours page of this website.

 Behind the Camera

-Nikon Z 9 paired with Z Nikkor 400mm f2.8 TC VR S @ 560mm (with its built-in TC engaged).
+Nikon Z 9 paired with Z Nikkor 800mm f6.3S.
 Hand-held from floating Zodiac.
 VR on in Sport mode.
 Single-point AF area mode.

 At the Computer

-Initial noise reduction and capture sharpening on the .nef (raw) file using the DeepPRIME XD algorithm of DXO PhotoLab 6.7 Elite.
+Initial noise reduction and capture sharpening on the .nef (raw) file using the DeepPRIME XD algorithm of DXO PhotoLab 7.6 Elite (using the appropriate lens/camera optical module).

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 6.7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image the only global adjustment was a tweak to the highlights.
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
+In the case of this image the only global adjustment was an overall contrast tweak (using the Levels tool).
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case small adjustments were made on 8 separate layers and ALL were under the general umbrella of "exposure balancing", with one or more highly targeted and selective tweaks to brightness (mid-tone exposure), clarity (mid-tone contrast), the highlights, blacks, and shadows.
-There were no enhancements to the colour saturation of this image during post-processing.
+In this case numerous small adjustments and tweaks were made on 8 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+Additionally, minor colour adjustments using two layers of curves adjustments (to individual colour channels) were performed on this image.

 Photoshop modifications were limited to the insertion of the watermark and/or text.